 She has studied Thai yoga massage and Ayurveda with the Lotus Palm School under Kam Thye Chow.

-Gail is available for private instruction and on site corporate classes, and offers workshops in Ashtanga yoga and Thai massage for partners.
-When not teaching, you can find her on the road riding her bike, or on the water in her kayak, or on the trails with her furry companion Cassidey and her not so furry husband Steve.
-Contact firstname.lastname@example.org
+Gail is available for private instruction and on site corporate classes, and offers workshops in Ashtanga yoga, Meditation and Thai massage for partners.
+When not teaching, you can find her on the road riding her bike, or on the water in her kayak, or in the garden with her furry companion Cassidey.
+Contact email@example.com

 Lynn Alimo has been practicing and studying several disciplines of hatha yoga for twenty years to include Kripalu, Iyengar and vinyasa flow yoga.
 In 2006, Lynn’s continued interest in yoga led her to the Kripalu Center for Yoga & Health in Stockbridge Massachusetts where she became a certified Kripalu yoga instructor.
 Lynn has participated in numerous yoga workshops and conferences over the years and in early 2015 she completed Kripalu’s 500 hour yoga teacher training certification program.
 Lynn’s yoga teacher training included specialized modules on meditation, yogic breathing (pranayama), advanced postures, teaching yoga to specialized populations (seniors, teens, cancer thrivers, prenatal and back pain), and Ayurveda.
 In addition to teaching weekly classes, Lynn leads yoga retreats and workshops on meditation, stress reduction, yogic breathing, and on the essentials of yoga.
 Lynn is also available for individual private instruction and corporate training.